-[Editor – This post has been updated to refer to the NGINX Plus API, which replaces and deprecates the separate dynamic configuration module mentioned in the original version of the post.]
+[Editor – This post has been updated to reflect the features supported by NGINX Plus and Azure load balancing services as of June 2021.
+It also refers to the NGINX Plus API, which replaces and deprecates the separate dynamic configuration module mentioned in the original version of the post.]

 Customers using Microsoft Azure have three options for load balancing: NGINX Plus, the Azure load balancing services, or NGINX Plus in conjunction with the Azure load balancing services.
 This post aims to give you enough information to make a decision and also shows you how using NGINX Plus with Azure Load Balancer can give you a highly available HTTP load balancer with rich Layer 7 functionality.